[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 Through this grammar, you can let out all your frustrations.

-Now that we have a clear head, let’s look at the conjugation.
+Now that we have a clear head, let’s consider the conjugation.

 For verbs, you use -ㄴ/는다니까(요).